 Prices for sober living accommodations can vary from home to home, depending on the type of home, amenities available, and where the home is located, among other factors.
 Prices may range from around $300 to $2,000 per month.
 SLH residents are required to pay rent per month, which is a good way to ease back into living on their own.
 Residents are usually not required to pay for utilities at SLH.
 The facilities are typically located in quiet neighborhoods, although they can also be in apartment buildings.

 Interested in Learning More?

-At Liberty Wellness in Berlin, NJ, we are dedicated to providing our clients with the right treatment options to fit their needs, and that includes referring them to additional programs like sober living homes upon outpatient rehab completion.
+At Liberty Wellness in Berlin, Camden County, NJ, we are dedicated to providing our clients with the right treatment options to fit their needs, and that includes referring them to additional programs like sober living homes upon outpatient rehab completion.
 We have dedicated professionals that assess each individual to ensure they are provided with the best treatment for them, and have relationships with a network of professionals that can provide additional care.
 Don’t wait to take the first steps towards a more fulfilling life, call or contact us now to schedule a confidential, personal tour and consultation.